 Thermal classifications for insulating materials

 In our previous blog post, we examined in detail five thermal insulation materials and their physical and thermal properties.
-In this post, we’re going to get into official classifications for thermal insulation materials, their importance when it comes to selecting the right type of insulation and the applications of the materials in each classification.
+In this post, we’re going to get into official thermal classification of insulating materials, their importance when it comes to selecting the right type of insulation and the applications of the materials in each classification.

 The thermal classifications for insulating materials are set by the International Electrotechnical Commission (IEC), specifically in their standard IEC 60085 – Electrical insulation – thermal evaluation and designation.
 In the USA, there are equivalent classifications used by NEMA (National Electrical Manufacturers Association), and in Japan, by the standard JIS 4003 C. We’ve covered the classes and their temperature thresholds on this blog before, but let’s just remind ourselves here.